 Small SFAs in high-cost regions are particularly disadvantaged.
 For example, a small SFA in the Northern Plains making one-fourth the average size purchase would have food costs that were 20.7 percent higher than a SFA in the Southeast making an average size purchase.
 Higher food costs could translate into higher meal costs unless SFAs are able to offset higher food costs by using less labor or lower cost labor, purchasing less expensive foods within a food category, or limiting food variety in order to purchase larger volumes.

-USDA School Meal Programs: How and Why the Cost of Food Purchases Varies Across Locales , by Michael Ollinger and Joanne Guthrie, ERS, November 2018
+USDA School Meal Programs: How and Why the Cost of Food Purchases Varies Across Locales, by Michael Ollinger, Joanne Guthrie, and Audrey Peo, ERS, November 2018

 Economies of Scale, the Lunch-Breakfast Ratio, and the Cost of USDA School Breakfasts and Lunches, by Michael Ollinger and Joanne Guthrie, USDA, Economic Research Service, November 2015